 For instance, Brazil is a country that attracted a lot of attention because of the size and potential of its economy.
 A member of the so-called BRICS countries, Brazil was ranked 40th in 2001.
 Because of both internal and global issues, this expectation never materialized.
 In 2017, Brazil had dropped to the 61st place out of 63 countries studied.

 The same pattern is observed for the country of Greece.
 In 2001, a year after it was accepted into the Eurozone, Greece captured the 31st place in the ranking.
 Structural challenges along with excess government spending and tax evasion brought the country to the 57th position in 2017.

-GRAPH 1.
+Graph 1.
 World Competitiveness trends around the world

 The exact opposite trend is observed in the remaining two economies in Graph 1.
 China was ranked in the 26th position in 2001.
 The introduction of structural and institutional changes resulted in a fast growing economy that brought the country to the 18th position in 2017.
 Similarly, the economy of New Zealand held the 21st position in 2001.
 Managing not be highly affected by the global financial crisis and with the support of improving commodity prices, as well as attention to infrastructure, the economy of New Zealand captured the 16th place in 2017.

-Table 3.
+Figure 3.
 Who is going to lead the WCY ranking in 2018?

-Table 3 presents, the three highest ranked economies for 2017: Hong Kong, Switzerland and Singapore.
+Figure 3 presents, the three highest ranked economies for 2017: Hong Kong, Switzerland and Singapore.
 Our intention was to whet your appetite by offering you the countries that captured the three top places in our ranking in the inaugural year as well as 1998 and 2008.
 Now, it is your turn: which economies do you think that will be in these three places in 2018?